isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Food.md

 | ![Alt text for image on Isomer site](/images/sample-bb-long-bar-2.jpg)  |
 | Long Bar is most well-known as the birthplace of the Singapore Sling, which is an internationally recognised cocktail.
 It was created by the hotel’s bartender Ngiam Tong Boon in 1915.
 Primarily a gin-based cocktail, Ngiam made the beverage pink so as to allow the ladies at the time to consume it in the public.
 (Image Credit: [G P Reichelt Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/52bfad4e-3c8e-11e4-859c-0050568939ad){:target="_blank"})|

-Watch the video below by Raffles Hotel explaining the history of the Singapore Sling.
+In 2015, the Singapore Sling celebrates its 100th anniversay.
+Watch the video below by Raffles Hotel explaining the history of the iconic made-in-Singapore drink.

 **Singapore Sling: 100th Anniversary**